MicrosoftDocs/common-data-model-and-service/common-data-model/sdk/logical-definitions.md

 }
 ```

-The definitions of the traits `means.relationship.verbPhras` and `means.relationship.inverseVerbPhrase` can be found in [schemaDocuments/foundations.cdm.json](https://github.com/microsoft/CDM/blob/master/schemaDocuments/foundations.cdm.json):

 Using the projection operation [ReplaceAsForeignKey](.//projections/replaceasforeignkey.md#i-can-use-a-replaceasforeignkey-operation-on-an-entity-attribute) on a simple entity typed attribute `SalesProductInfo` to create a foreign key attribute `ProductFK`, which is used by the Object Model to calculate relationships:

 ```json